NehaYadav903/neha/README.md

  This year I have completed a full-stack Web Development Bootcamp Program at Lighthouse Labs, took time to practice and now I am ready for my next step!

-Through continuous self-study I have been building a solid foundation in both front-end and back-end technologies, focusing on Front-end Developer.
+Through continuous self-study I have been building a solid foundation in both front-end and back-end technologies, focusing on Front-end Developer and Full stack developer.

 🔭 I’m working on improving my techskills and becoming better at coding<br/>
 🌱 I continue to learn how to combine powerful visualization components and a data-driven approach to DOM manipulation.<br/>